EKA2L1/EKA2L1/README.md

 - Artifacts:
     * Artifacts for Windows is provided through CI.
 Click the status badge to get to EKA2L1's Appveyor CI

+- Information and contact
+    * You can contact me through Discord channel [here](https://discord.gg/5Bm5SJ9)

+- Support
+    * You can contribute to the codebase by submitting the PR.
+Please visit the wiki to know about the coding convention first ;)
+    * You can also support me on [Patreon](https://www.patreon.com/fewdspuck)

 - Building:
     * Update all submodules: git submodule update --init --recursive
     * Using CMakeList in the root directory to generate solution/makefile.
 Make sure to turn off BUILD_TOOLS (tools are broken)